- Release Notes >

 Indexes¶

-Stronger Restrictions on reIndex
+Stronger Restrictions on reIndex¶

 MongoDB implements a stronger restriction on running

-command and db.collection.reIndex()
+reIndex command and db.collection.reIndex()

 shell helper against a collection in a sharded cluster by disallowing

-and db.collection.reIndex()
+reIndex and db.collection.reIndex() on a

-Restriction on db.collection.dropIndex()
+Restriction on db.collection.dropIndex() Method¶

-You cannot specify db.collection.dropIndex("*")
+You cannot specify db.collection.dropIndex("*") to drop all non-_id indexes.
+Use

-db.collection.dropIndexes()
+db.collection.dropIndexes() instead.

 Duplicate Index Creation Attempt Error Message¶